reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

-Now we're ready to write some very naive code, in which a number of MPI processes will create some data, and all the MPI processes want to then have their own copy of the all the data from all the processes.
+Now we're ready to write some very naive code, in which a number of MPI processes will create some data, and all the MPI processes want to then have their own copy of all the data from all the processes.

 We'll do this by having each process creating a large data structure at the start, populate their own subset of it, and then perform an